Tara Stoppa

 tstoppa@eastern.edu

-Dr. Tara Stoppa is Chair and Associate Professor in the Department of Psychology at Eastern University.
+Dr. Tara Stoppa is Chair and Professor in the Department of Psychology at Eastern University.
 Dr. Stoppa teaches courses that focus on human development, personality, professional development, and family issues.
 Dr. Stoppa’s research interests relate to the study of identity formation during adolescence and emerging adulthood, focusing upon the processes underscoring identity development and the emergence of an adult sense of self and self-in-relation to society.
 In addition, her work also entails a consideration of both individual and social-level factors (including the contexts of family, peers, community, and institutions) that may either serve to promote or constrain adaptive development in this area.
 Dr. Stoppa eagerly invites students who are interested in learning more about the research process to consider becoming involved with her on-going program of research in these areas.
 Dr. Stoppa is also the grateful recipient of multiple teaching awards, including the Lindback Award for Distinguished Teaching (2020), Eastern University Faculty Member of the Year selected by the graduating class (2015), and the Pennsylvania State University Harold F. Martin Graduate Assistant Outstanding Teaching Award (2008).

 Education